 Aetna considers cardiac computed tomography (CT) angiography of the coronary arteries using 64-slice or greater medically necessary for the following indications:

-Rule out significant coronary stenosis in persons with a low or very low pre-test probability of coronary artery disease by Framingham risk scoring or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:
+Rule out significant coronary stenosis in persons with a low or intermediate pre-test probability of coronary artery disease by Framingham risk scoring or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:

 Evaluation of persons with chest pain who can not perform or have contraindications to exercise and pharmacological stress testing (see Appendix); or

 Evaluation of persons with chest pain presenting to the emergency department in persons without acute ECG changes or positive coronary markers when an imaging stress test or coronary angiography are being deferred as the initial imaging study.